 Since the application of advanced emission control technologies by the Environmental Protection Agency in 2006, refineries are required to convert to ULSD production.
 Ultra-low-sulfur diesel, such as diesel fuel used by the U.S. trucking industry, accounts for the overwhelming majority of U.S. diesel products.

 Ultra-low-sulfur diesel makes up the second-largest portion of a refined product barrel, equating to roughly 11 gallons of the finished product.
 Various states regulate the percent of biodiesel required by both highway and off-road users, which ULSD is also eligible for blending use.

-Heating oil, which is chemically identical to ultra-low sulfur diesel, is used as a fuel oil for furnaces or boilers in commercial and residential buildings.
+Heating oil is chemically identical to ultra-low sulfur diesel and can be used in furnaces or boilers in buildings.
 This is particularly the case in the Northeast region of the United States.
 Due to the comparable composition of ULSD and heating oil, the two products are often priced interchangeably.
 Regional price dynamics often create significant commodity price variance by geography relative to baseline heating oil.

 Kerosene is a light petroleum distillate commonly used as fuel in heaters, lamps, cooking stoves, and water heaters.
 Multiple grades of kerosene exist, though specifications vary depending on means of utilization.

 Kerosene-type jet fuel is created via similar refining techniques, though distinct specifications through aircraft configuration differentiate generic kerosene from jet fuel.
 Kerosene-type jet fuel has both commercial and military use for jet and aircraft engines.
 Kerosene and kerosene-type jet fuel account for roughly 4 gallons of a standard barrel from crude oil in the U.S.